AlyceBrady/ramp/application/docs/rampDocs/SmartRampUserManual.md

 Lists and Tables
 </h3>

-The results of a search are either displayed as a list of matching records, as in the example below, or, if there was only one match, as a single record (see [the next section](#records)).
+The results of a search are displayed as a list of matching records, as in the example below.
 The list does not include column headings, but if you hover the cursor over a column the column heading will appear as a hover note ("tooltip"), sometimes with a brief explanation.
 For example, hovering the cursor over the date column